hammerill/Sand-Box2D/README.md

   cmake .. -DBUILD_WINDOWS_PKGS=C:/path/to/pkgs
   make
   ```
-5. .exe file should appear, you can now launch this program:
+5. .exe file should appear, you can now launch this game:
   ```cmd
   Sand-Box2D.exe
   ```